JetBrains/kotlin-native/MULTIPLATFORM.md

     "$SRCROOT/../gradlew" -p "$SRCROOT/../greeting/ios" "$KONAN_TASK" --no-daemon -Pkonan.useEnvironmentVariables=true
     ```

-    This script executes the Gradle build to compile the multiplatform library into a Framework.
+    This script executes the Gradle build to compile the multiplatform library into a framework.
 Let's examine this
     command in more detail.
     * `"$SRCROOT/../gradlew"` - here we invoke the Gradle wrapper located in the root directory of the project.
 If you
     use a local Gradle installation you need to invoke it instead of the wrapper.